dportik/SuperCRUNCH/docs/Analysis_Overview.md

 ```
 python Trim_Alignments.py -i /bin/Trim/ -f fasta -a gt --gt 0.1
 ```
-> Above command will trim alignments using the gap threshold method with a value of 0.1, and output files in fasta format.
+> Above command will trim all alignments present in the directory `Trim/` using the gap threshold method with a value of 0.1, and output files in fasta format.

 ```
 python Trim_Alignments.py -i /bin/Trim/ -f phylip -a noallgaps
 ```
-> Above command will trim alignments using the noallgaps method and output files in phylip format.
+> Above command will trim alignments present in the directory `Trim/` using the noallgaps method and output files in phylip format.

 ```
 python Trim_Alignments.py -i /bin/Trim/ -f nexus -a both --gt 0.08
 ```
-> Above command will trim alignments using the gap threshold method with a value of 0.1, and output files in fasta format.
+> Above command will trim alignments present in the directory `Trim/` using the gap threshold method with a value of 0.1, and output files in fasta format.

 ---------------